Freemasons' Hall, London: Grand Temple

 Many non-Masonic organisations also use the Grand Temple for numerous events as diverse as Fashion shows and Polytechnic award ceremonies.
-Bronze doors, each weighing one and a quarter tonnes, open on to a Chamber 123 ft long, 90 ft wide and 62 ft high capable of seating 1,700.
+Bronze doors, designed by Walter Gilbert each weighing one and a quarter tonnes, open on to a Chamber 123 ft long, 90 ft wide and 62 ft high capable of seating 1,700.

 The ceiling cove is of Mosaic work and in addition to figures and symbols from Masonic ritual includes, in the corner, figures representing the four cardinal virtues – Prudence, Temperance, Fortitude, and Justice – and the Arms of Prince Arthur, Duke of Connaught and Strathearn (second youngest son of Queen Victoria) Grand Master 1901–1939, at whose suggestion the Masonic Peace Memorial was built.

 A large pipe organ, built by leading organ builders Henry Willis & Sons, was installed in 1933.
 Some 80 years later it was restored by Harrison and Harrison of Durham, the work being funded by the Supreme Grand Chapter.
 The restoration was completed in 2015, and included the provision of a new "Grand" section of the instrument housed in a matching new case immediately behind and above the console, thus creating three structures in place of the original two.
 The inaugural recital on the restored instrument was given on 30 September 2015 by Dr Thomas Trotter, organist of Birmingham Town Hall and St Margaret's, Westminster.